stefan-hoeck/idris2-elab-util/src/Doc/Generic7.md

 ### A lawful version of `Generic`

-First, we must make sure that implementations of `Generic` themselves are well behaved.
-We expect, that a data type and its generic representation are isomorphic and not a single piece of information is lost when going from one to the other and back.
+First, we should make sure that implementations of `Generic` themselves are well behaved.
+We expect that a data type and its generic representation are isomorphic and not a single piece of information is lost when going from one to the other and back.
 Thus, the following two laws must hold: